Who is Gustav Klimt?

 Gustav Klimt was a founding member and the first president of the Vienna Secession, which launched the Secession movement that would later be known as Art Nouveau, in 1897.
 Many of Klimt’s works are now on display at the Secession gallery.
 Despite being commissioned for a number of projects, including three paintings for the University of Vienna’s Great Hall, Gustav Klimt’s work was frequently deemed “pornographic” and publicly criticized.

 Gustav Klimt experimented with gold leaf techniques and mosaic inspiration later in his career.
-The Kiss and Adele Block-Bauer I, both painted in the early 1900s, use similar techniques, which can be distinguished the use of gold tones.
+The Kiss and Adele Block-Bauer I, both painted in the early 1900s, use similar techniques, which can be distinguished by the use of gold tones.
 Gustav Klimt, like many other artists, achieved his greatest fame after his death.

 Gustav Klimt’s work was on display at the Berlin World’s Fair in 1916.
 Gustav Klimt died of pneumonia complications two years later, on February 16, 1918.
 Many of his works were left unfinished, and some had darker palettes than usual, indicating that he was still grieving over the loss of his mother in 1915.
 Many of his works have resurfaced in recent years, fetching some of the highest prices ever paid for original works of art.
 Adele Block-Bauer I was auctioned for a world record-breaking $135 million dollars in 2006.